kelonye/1inch-swap.js/Readme.md

 Todo.

-Project is a submission to the [Inch widget hackathon bounty](https://gitcoin.co/issue/1inch-exchange/1inchProtocol/64/100024353).
+Project is a submission to the [1inch widget hackathon bounty](https://gitcoin.co/issue/1inch-exchange/1inchProtocol/64/100024353).